 Building Your Family Through Open Adoption

-In order to be considered and approved to adopt a Black or African American baby (when adoptive parent(s) are not Black or African American nor are their children); Open Arms requires that your current community/neighborhood be racially and ethnically diverse and a place where your child will see themselves, as a Black or African American person, reflected from the day that they join your family.
+• Hopeful Adoptive Parent(s) who is/are not Black or African American themselves, but who are hoping and prepared to parent transracially.
+In order to be considered and approved to adopt a Black or African American baby (when adoptive parent(s) are not Black or African American nor are their children); Open Arms requires that your current community and/or neighborhood be racially and ethnically diverse and a place where your child will see themselves, as a Black or African American person reflected from the day that they join your family.
 In addition, Black or African American children must make-up at least 20% of the student population in your neighborhood elementary school.
-And family must be committed to actively seeking out adult role models and child playmates that are of the same race/ethnicity as child and to happily incorporate appropriate traditions, events and holidays into your family life, so your child feels their ethnic/racial heritage is fully acknowledged and honored in your family.
+In addition, families must be committed to actively seeking out adult role models and child playmates that are of the same race/ethnicity as child and to happily incorporate appropriate traditions, events and holidays into your family life, so your child feels their ethnic/racial heritage is fully acknowledged and honored in your family.